ozjongwon/clojure-fabric/README.md

-# clojure-fabric, Hyperledger Fabric SDK for Clojure using Java SDK
+# Clojure-fabric, Hyperledger Fabric SDK for Clojure using Java SDK

-'clojure-fabric' is a Clojure wrapper of Hyperledger Fabric SDK.
+Clojure-fabric is a Clojure wrapper of Hyperledger Fabric SDK.

 ## Status